Rover …a redesign

 Background

-Sarah, a busy pet owner, was juggling work and weekend trips.
-She needed a reliable sitter but found Rover's booking process so frustrating she gave up twice.
-This project is how we fixed that.
+Hey I'm Otis!
+I am a busy guy and my Mom needs a reliable sitter for me, but Rover’s booking process is so frustrating, we gave up twice.
+This project is how we fix it!

 PS - This is a case study, I am no way affiliated with Rover.